skijit/notes/programming/web/javascript/rxjs-revisited.md

   - takes 3 methods: val, error, complete

 ## Buffering
-- Take output from source observable and emit them in batches based on conditions
+- Use case: Take output from source observable and emit them in batches based on conditions
 - Includes Buffer Operators and Window Operators
   - Buffers: emit an *array* of values
   - Windowing: emit an *observable* of values